Royce Da 5'9" - 'The Allegory' review

 It’s inspired by Greek philosopher Plato’s The Allegory of the Cave, which focuses on “the effect of education and the lack of it on our nature”, so there’s little wonder that Royce’s eighth studio album is so vast and intricate.
 He drops knowledge on black history and the racism that has often plagued it, hip-hop’s shortcomings and today’s often frustrating social climate.
 And it’s all backed by a sea of soul samples and skittish drum patterns that often penetrate poignant synths.

 Royce recruits an arsenal of gifted artists – both known and unknown – and ‘The Allegory’ benefits from this mixed bag.
 Detroit singer-songwriter Ashley Sorrell appears on ‘Pendulum’, ‘Upside Down’ and ‘My People Free’, while Griselda rappers Benny the Butcher, WestSide Gunn and Conway the Machine appear on a bunch of tracks.
 Each guest somehow manages to evade Royce’s lyrical shadow.
-And although Eminem doesn’t rap on ‘The Allegory’, the ‘Perspective’ interlude sees him deliver an important musical history lesson for the uninitiated, highlighting the role hip-hop has played in de-segregation.
+And although Eminem doesn’t rap on ‘The Allegory’, the ‘Perspective’ interlude sees him deliver an important musical history lesson for the uninitiated, highlighting the role hip-hop has played in desegregation.
 “Nothing has brought more races and more people from all different walks of life together than hip-hop,” he sagely notes.

 While he’s a team player, though, you don’t want to get on Royce’s bad side.
 On the President: “I hate that your commander-in-chief is more demander and thief / And it seems like this boy just can’t be impeached”.
 On former Shady labelmate Yelawolf: “You think it’s ‘bout being loud or trying to be hostile ’til you get found facedown on the ground outside of Kid Rock’s house”.
 No-one is safe from Royce’s bite.